 A court-ordered mental health evaluation aims to provide more information about a person’s mental state, which is used to make decisions in legal proceedings.

-By obtaining more information about one’s mental health, the court may be able to determine if a case should continue or if the litigant is fit to proceed with legal action.
+By obtaining more information about one’s mental health, the court may be able to determine if a case should continue or if the litigant is fit to participate in legal action.

-Involuntary commitment cases may also utilize court-ordered evaluations to help the court determine if an individual should be committed to a mental health facility for treatment.
+Involuntary commitment cases may also utilize court-ordered mental health evaluations to help the court determine if an individual should be committed to a mental health facility for treatment.

 Who Can Request A Court-Ordered Evaluation?

-A party may request an evaluation if they believe another person's mental state is relevant to the case.
-This determination is up to the court’s discretion.
+A party may request a court-ordered assessment if they believe an individual’s mental state is relevant to the case.
+The final decision rests with the court.

 The petitioners most commonly include the following parties: